chocolatey/choco-wiki/How-To-Host-Feed.md

 Some of these options also work from a non-Windows hosting perspective.
 See [Non-Windows Hosting](#non-windows-hosting).

 * File Share\UNC share (below)
+* SCCM Distribution Points (when used as a file share)
 * [[Chocolatey.Server|How-To-Set-Up-Chocolatey-Server]] (supported by Chocolatey Software with your Chocolatey for Business subscription)
 * Sonatype Nexus - [Nexus2](https://books.sonatype.com/nexus-book/reference/nuget-nuget_hosted_repositories.html) / [Nexus3](https://books.sonatype.com/nexus-book/3.0/reference/nuget.html#nuget-hosted)- Sonatype Nexus has a built-in simple server
 * [ProGet](http://inedo.com/proget/overview) - ProGet gives you a ready to go On-Premise option.
 Enterprise has replication